Introduction

 These releases are the specific dates on which the budget data were released every year from 2013 to 2024.

-Import and transform the data:
+Import the data:

-# Loop through each release
+# Loop through each release and import from EconData

-debt_list <- read_dataset(id = "GOVTDEBT",
+id = "GOVTDEBT",

 version = "1.0.0",